Login to Complete an Application or to Access Judging Panel

 Current Secretary of State (SOS) registration is required.

-Application guides will be translated into Spanish.
-If you need the application guides translated into another language, please contact foodassistancegrants@agr.wa.gov.
+Application guide and Scoring Rubric will be translated into Spanish.
+If you need these documents translated into another language, please contact foodassistancegrants@agr.wa.gov.

 Additional information including definitions and eligibility requirements at agr.wa.gov/services/food-access/hunger-relief-resources/food-assistance-grants/resiliency-grants